Leonavici/Time_Series_Autoencoder/README.md

 The model is optimized to to achieve the best possible time-series reconstruction quality.
 Although it is a universal model, meaning it can be used for any time-series, it may not perform well on time series data that has high levels of randomness or uncertainty (high entropy).

+Note: reconstructions are based on only 4 numeric features, as extracted on a bottleneck of the Autoencoder.

 | HandOutlines | ShapeletSim   |
 | :-----------: | :-----------: |
 <img src="data/images/HandOutlines.png" height = "300" >  | <img src="data/images/ShapeletSim.png" height = "300" >  |